 Household employers are required to obtain a Workers' Compensation Insurance Policy at the time of hire in thirty-eight states.
 Even where it is not required, this is a BEST PRACTICE to protect both your family and the nanny in the unlikely event of a work related injury.
 HomeWork Solutions' clients can easily obtain this coverage through our Workers' Compensation Insurance Partner.

 If the nanny will be driving your personal vehicle, we additionally recommend that you add her as a named driver to your auto policy.
 If the nanny will be driving your children in her personal vehicle, insure that she has adequate business use coverage on her auto policy and consider paying for it yourself.

 Step 4: Track Hours and Pay

 Congratulations!
 You followed the first three steps and now have on-boarded your nanny.
 You need to track your employee’s hours, gross and net pay, and withholdings beginning from the very first day of work.
 Maintaining accurate and contemporaneous records of your employee's hours worked is a legal obligation of all U.S. employers.
 You may consider using time card software or apps.

-You should know the minimum wage laws in your state.
+You should know your specific state minimum wage for household employment.
 While the federal minimum wage is $7.25 per hour, 38 states and the District of Columbia have higher minimum wage rates that supersede the federal wage.
 You may even be subject to a rate specific to the city or municipality in which you live, so be sure to do your research.